JvanKatwijk/qt-dab/README.md

 CONFIG          += airspy
 ```

-Input from prerecorded files is always part of the configuration.
+Input from prerecorded files (8 bit raw and "wav" files) is always part of the configuration.

 Having the spectrum and the constellation shown, uncomment
 ```